 Global Aviation Regulators Meet To Consider Timetable For Boeing's 737 Max

-How will aviation authorities around the world go about certifying Boeing's 737 MAX as air worthy again?
-How soon can the troubled plane be cleared to fly again?
+How will aviation authorities around the world go about certifying Boeing's 737 MAX as airworthy again?
+How soon can the troubled plane be cleared to fly passengers again?

-Those are the central questions up for discussion as about five dozen aviation safety officials representing more than 33 countries meet outside of Dallas today.
+Those are the central questions up for discussion as about five dozen aviation safety officials representing more than 33 countries meet in Fort Worth, Texas.

 The discussions are critical as Boeing says it has completed a software fix for an automated flight control system that is linked to two deadly crashes, one in Indonesia last fall and a second in Ethiopia in March.
 The crashes killed a total of 346 people and led authorities globally to ground the plane.